 This report documents the methodologies used in the Norwegian emission inventory of greenhouse gases (GHG), acidifying pollutants, heavy metals (HM) and persistent organic pollutants (POPs).
 The documentation will also serve as a part of the National Inventory Report submitted by Norway to the United Nations Framework Convention on Climate Change (UNFCCC), and as documentation of the reported emissions to UNECE for the pollutants restricted by CLRTAP (Convention on Long-Range Transboundary Air Pollution).
-LULUCF is not considered in this report, see the National Inventory Report (Climate and Pollution Agency 2011b) for documentation on this topic.
+LULUCF (land use, land-use change and forestry) is not considered in this report, see the National Inventory Report (Climate and Pollution Agency 2012) for documentation on this topic.

-Furthermore, there are lower emission figures for CH4 for all years since 1990 due to revisions of Statistics Norway’s waste statistics, but there are no methodological changes in the calculation of these emissions.
-There have also been several minor changes in the emission figures, e.g. due to changes in figures on energy combustion.
+There are no methodical changes in the present emission documentation.
+In addition to changes brought about by the mentioned causes, there are several minor changes in the emission figures, e.g. due to changes in figures on energy combustion.
 Chapter 8 Recalculations gives a more thorough description of changes in the most recent emission calculations.

 About the publication